dasunpubudumal/intel-8086-decoder/README.md

 # Intel 8086 Decoder

-This is my implementation(s) for following the course "Performance Aware Programming."
+This is my implementation(s) for following the course "Performance Aware Programming.".
+It is a **work in progress**.